supplycart/interview-case-study/README.md

 $ php artisan db:seed
 ```
 7. Serve the app by running `npm run dev` and `php artisan serve` in their own terminals
+8. You will need to set your own mail configuration in the env file to receive verification emails.
+I personally use mailtrap.io for email testing.